RRazvan90/group-3/README.md

 ![image](https://user-images.githubusercontent.com/112128775/196760529-5d129489-4ce4-4249-a169-0885b76ba4bb.png)

 Final Conclusion:
-The degrees , university, region and discipline all have an impact on salary.Ivy league university grads are top earners however engineering grads have higher average salaries.
+The degrees, university, region and discipline all have an impact on salary.
+Ivy league university grads are top earners however engineering grads have higher average salaries.